-With Ironman World Championships in the rear-view mirror, our crazy 2022 season is finally over.
-This year, I got my groove back and ran the Bayshore Marathon and Ironman Michigan 70.3, in addition to several smaller races.
+With the IRONMAN World Championships in the rearview mirror, our busy 2022 racing season is finally over.
+I was thrilled to get my groove back with the Bayshore Marathon and Ironman Michigan 70.3, in addition to several smaller races.
 There was nothing small about Ben’s season with four full-distance triathlons in just four months!
-The Stuart’s year had all of the endurance feels, loads of unique challenges, and blaring reminders of the importance of recovery.
+Basically, we had all of the endurance feels, loads of unique challenges, and blaring reminders of the importance of recovery.

-Taking a rest day?
+Taking a rest day or two?
 Drinking more water?
-That’s what most athletes think (and many athletes even struggle with that).
-Recovery is so much more.
+Swimming or Yoga instead of running.
+Sure, that may be part of recovery (and many athletes even struggle with that).
+But real recovery is so much more.
 It’s multidimensional and complex with physiological, psychological, emotional, and social facets.

 Check out the list of recovery strategies in the graphic to the right.
 Any surprises?